antfu/contribute/README.md

 ### No Prettier

-Since ESLint is already configured to format the code, there is no need to duplicate the functionality of Prettier.
+Since ESLint is already configured to format the code, there is no need to duplicate the functionality with Prettier.
 To format the code, you can run `nr lint --fix` or referring the [ESLint section](#eslint) for IDE Setup.

 If you have Prettier installed in your editor, we recommend you disable it when working on the project to avoid conflict.